sajari/sdk-dotnet/docs/RecordsApi.md

             config.Password = "YOUR_PASSWORD";

             var apiInstance = new RecordsApi(config);
-            var collectionId = collectionId_example;  // string | The collection to upsert the record in, e.g. `my-collection`.
+            var collectionId = "collectionId_example";  // string | The collection to upsert the record in, e.g. `my-collection`.
             var upsertRecordRequest = new UpsertRecordRequest(); // UpsertRecordRequest |

             try